COUPLES COUNSELLING & THERAPY IN SINGAPORE

 10 Session PackageS$2300

-What if My Partner Doesn’t Want to Attend Counselling?
+What if My Partner Doesn’t Want to Attend Couples Counselling?

 It’s not uncommon for one partner to feel hesitant about starting therapy.
 If your partner isn’t ready to join, you can still attend sessions on your own.
 Individual counselling gives you the space to explore your experiences, gain clarity, and begin making positive changes within the relationship.

 Sometimes, this step alone helps encourage your partner to participate later on.
-Rather than forcing the conversation, consider expressing why counselling matters to you and invite your partner to attend when they feel ready.
+Rather than forcing the conversation, consider expressing why attending counselling sessions as a couple matters to you and invite your partner to attend when they feel ready.
 Change often starts with just one person taking the first step.

 Tammy Fontana